Ah, the refined coconut oil vs. unrefined coconut oil battle. But of course unrefined is always better, right?

 This isn’t always the case, especially with coconut oil.

 The refined vs. unrefined coconut oil debate has raged on for decades, with unrefined coconut oil usually winning the battle.
 However, this mostly seems based on the assumption that unrefined always means better.

 1. It’s All in the Fat

-These fight inflammation caused by unstable polyunsaturated fatty acids, and are a great substitute for processed vegetable oils.
+These fatty acids fight inflammation caused by unstable polyunsaturated fatty acids, and are a great substitute for processed vegetable oils.
 These fasts are also easily digested.
 And the best part?
 They put up one powerful fight against pathogens like bacteria, viruses and fungal infections.